PerimeterX/perimeterx-nginx-plugin/NGINXPLUS_RHEL7.4.md

 5. Add the Lua Timer Initialization:

   Add the init with a Lua script.
 The init is used by PerimeterX to hold and send metrics at regular intervals.
+  This section also defines the runtime path to the 'nettle' library.

   ```lua
   init_worker_by_lua_block {